timoteodomingos/lensa/README.md

 - **Pydantic AI**: Great for working with structured LLM responses — define your data models in a couple lines of code and the rest is handled for you.
 - **Crawlee**: Handles the scraping — crawling company websites and extracting clean text content.
 - **UMAP, Toponymy, Datamapplot**: Used for dimensionality reduction, clustering and plotting the final map.
 - **HTML, CSS**: Some custom HTML and CSS were used for styling the final map.

-`Strategic Management Consulting and Operational Execution Advisory Services` and `Bespoke Luxury Interior Architecture and High-End Custom Design for Premium Residential and Hospitality Markets`

-`Nordic multidisciplinary digital transformation consultancy specializing in technology and strategy`